danielsteman/textifai/README.md

 When the project is deployed for the first time, some manual steps are required to bootstrap the project.
 After deploying `google_firebase_web_app`, go to the console and go through the "OAuth consent screen page" steps.
 Then, go to the credentials page and add a web application.
 Make sure that `https://{PROJECT_ID}.firebaseapp.com` is in "Authorized JavaScript origins" and `https://{PROJECT_ID}.firebaseapp.com/__/auth/handler` in "Authorized redirect URIs".

 Pass the `oauth_client_secret` variable in Terraform Cloud.

+Explore:

+- Firebase hosting
+- In combination with cloud run

 ## Notes